solana-developers/solana-cookbook/docs/th/integrations/strata.md

 ## How to create a fully managed token

 A fully-managed Strata token is a token where the liquidity is managed by the protocol.
 The upshot is that you immediately get a tradeable token, with no need for pools or liquidity providers.
-A fully-managed token is a normal spl token with metaplex token metadata and an associated bonding curve.
+A fully-managed token is a normal spl token with metaplex token metadata และ an associated bonding curve.
-The bonding curve manages the liquidity, pricing, and supply of that token.
+The bonding curve manages the liquidity, pricing, และ supply of that token.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>